Equity and Justice

 - How do the individuals in the video respond to the injustice they witness?

-- The video references "that little voice," however this little voice can have a big impact.
+- The video references "that little voice."
 What change do you think would occur if you chose to speak up with your "little voice"?

 Definitions and Key Questions

-See the handout below for Vocabulary and Key Questions related to equity and justice.
+See the handout below for these and more Vocabulary and Key Questions related to equity and justice.

 As youth become more aware of individuality, they can look up vocabulary and read more about the issues and needs associated with achieving equity and justice.
 Here are some of the relevant vocabulary words.